ergoplatform/ergodocs/docs/mining/index.md

   },
   {
     "title": "Autolykos",
-    "content": "Read about the *Autolykos* Algorithm",
+    "content": "Read about the *Autolykos* Algorithm, Governance, Storage Rent and more.", "url": "autolykos.md"
-    "url": "autolykos.md"
   },

   {
-    "title": "Governance",
-    "content": "Learn more about governance on Ergo.", "url": "governance.md"
-  },
-  {
     "title": "SmartPools and *Subpooling*",
     "content": "Mine in localised subpools.",
     "url": "smartpools.md"
-  },
-  {
-    "title": "Storage Rent",
-    "content": "Storage Rent is a nominal fee (.14ERG per 4 years from an unmoved box)", "url": "rent.md"
   },

 ]

 ::/cards::